mckennapsean/dissertation/content/03-framework.md

   evaluative (\textbf{\emph{e}}), or both.
-Lastly, we categorized the methods we have seen commonly reported within the visualization community (\textbf{\emph{v}}) and also present succinct definitions for each method to assist novices in trying each method out.
+Lastly, we categorized the methods we have seen commonly reported within the visualization community (\textbf{\emph{v}}) and also present succinct definitions for each method to assist designers in trying each method out.
 }\tabularnewline
 \includegraphics[width=1.00000\textwidth]{figures/daf/table.pdf}
 \end{longtable}